nunchistudio/blacksmith/documentation/introduction/what/faq.md

 ## Is Blacksmith a SaaS?

-Not really.
-Traditional SaaS are known to live on servers and domains you do not control.
+No. SaaS live on servers and domains you do not control.
 They usually expose HTTP APIs so you can consume them by making HTTP requests to the endpoints they offer.

 You could compare Blacksmith to a SaaS because organizations consume the public APIs it exposes.
-However, unlike other SaaS, developers mainly consume a [Go API](https://pkg.go.dev/github.com/nunchistudio/blacksmith) in addition to the [HTTP one](/blacksmith/http).
+However, unlike SaaS, developers mainly consume a [Go API](https://pkg.go.dev/github.com/nunchistudio/blacksmith) in addition to the [HTTP one](/blacksmith/http).
 This API lets you define your own data engineering strategy as-code.
 In this way, it acts like a framework to build your own data